J0hn1975/MS3-LyricFinder/README.md

 # The 5 Planes of UX
 ## Strategy
-## Project Goals - Delete?
+## Project Goals
 ---
 The primary business goals of this site are:
-> * To promote the island of Santorini
-> * Increase the number of vistors to the island
+> * To encourage people to add their own lyrics
-> * Provide inspiration for Santorini as a holiday destination
+> * Create a site that is easy to navigate

 The primary cusomter goals of this site are:
-> * Learn more about the island before visting
-> * Contact the site owner with any additional questions or queries
-> * Be inspired to choose Santorini as a viable holiday destination
+> * Read and create user lyrics

 ## Scope
 ## User Stories